briancaffey/cdk-django/README.md

 The ECS construct uses the `ApplicationLoadBalancedFargateService` construct from `@aws-cdk/aws-ecs-patterns`.
 This is a powerful abstraction that handles a lot of the networking requirements for the construct.

+## Key differences between ECS and EKS constructs

+The ECS and EKS constructs aim to do the same thing: deploy containerized applications to AWS.

+### Container orchestration

+The ECS constructs uses Amazon's proprietary, closed-source container orchestration tool called ECS.
+The EKS construct uses an [open source distribution of Kubernetes](https://github.com/aws/eks-distro) called Amazon EKS Distro (EKS-D).

+### Load Balancer

+Another important difference from an infrastructure and Infrastructure as Code (IaC) perspective is the use of Application Load Balancers (ALBs).

+> The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.

+The ECS and EKS constructs go about provisioning ALBs differently.
+In the ECS construct, the `ApplicationLoadBalancedFargateService` in the CDK code results in CloudFormation code that requests an application load balancer.

+The EKS construct does not directly request an ALB.
+Instead, it installs the [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html), [an open source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller), using a Helm chart.
+This controller satisfies Kubernetes Ingress resources by provisioning Application Load Balancers.
+The contruct defines a Kubernetes Ingress object which, when deployed to the EKS cluster, causes the AWS Load Balancer Controller to provision an ALB.
+You can read more about Kubernetes Controllers [here](https://kubernetes.io/docs/concepts/architecture/controller/#direct-control).

+The Ingress object defined in the construct uses [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) that the controller processes when provisioning the ALB.
+A list of all supported annotations can be found [here on the AWS Load Balancer Controller website](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/#annotations)

+### Compute

+One other important difference between the two constructs is the type of compute used to run the container workloads.
+The ECS construct uses Fargate, a serverless computer offering from AWS.
+The EKS construct uses EC2 instances for the worker nodes of the EKS cluster.
+It is possible to use Fargate with EKS, but AWS currently recommends not using Fargate for sensitive workloads on EKS.

 ## projen

 This project uses [projen](https://github.com/projen/projen).